 On the Halford page again, can you see the link in the text for ‘cycling’ and ‘tyres’?

 You can test your contrast with various online tools, like accessible-colors.com for example.
 You usually enter the colour code of the text and the background and it will return the contrast ratio.
-Ideally, you want everything to be AA compliant.
+Ideally, you want everything to be AA compliant but you might as well aim to be AAA compliant which is even better.
 This is an accessibility standard, set by WCAG (Web Content Accessibility Guidelines).

 Using this tool with the Halfords page, you can see that the text in the paragraph passes the AA standard.